 - Monthly allowance for accompanying family members

-- Nationality: The studentships are available for foreign students.
+- Nationality: Scholarships are available for foreign students.

 - Number of Scholarships: Numbers not given